-27 Feel free to edit or resize these images or even replace them with nicer ones.
+21 Feel free to edit or resize these images or even replace them with nicer ones.

-28 If, after significant thought, you're still puzzled by some aspect of catalog.xml, feel free to contact the staff or fellow students.
+22 If, after significant thought, you're still puzzled by some aspect of catalog.xml, feel free to contact the staff or fellow students.

-- ii.
+- i.
+The Cart servlet must allow a user to add items to and remove items from his or her shopping cart.
+Moreover, it must be possible somehow to update the quantities of items in the shopping cart (either by submitting specific values or, perhaps more simply, by adding or removing items). - ii.
 It must be possible to view the contents of one's shopping cart.
 Not only should the shopping cart display the quantity of each item in the cart, it must also display each item's category, name, description, descriptor, and price.
 The shopping cart must also display the total cost of the items therein.
 (If you'd like to be a geek and compute shipping and tax, feel free.
 Heck, you can even accept coupons.)
-All of this information must be assembled by the Cart servlet into a String of XML (structured which must then be passed to cart.xsl you see fit), (in project4-6.0/webapps/scamazon/xsl/) for transformation into XHTML.
-So that we know the structure of your String of XML, create project4-6.0/webapps/scamazon/dtd/cart.dtd DTD or in project4-6.0/webapps/scamazon/xsd/cart.xsd an XML schema.
+All of this information must be assembled by the Cart servlet into a String of XML (structured which must then passed you see fit), be (in project4-7.0/webapps/scamazon/xsl/) for transformation into XHTML.
+So that we know the structure of your String of XML, create project4-7.0/webapps/scamazon/dtd/cart.dtd DTD or in project4-7.0/webapps/scamazon/xsd/cart.xsd an XML schema.
 (You needn't create both.)
 Though your DTD or schema must be correct, you needn't configure your Cart servlet validate your XML; after all, since the XML is for Scamazon.com's internal use, it's presumably always valid. - iii.
 While browsing Scamazon.com's aisle(s), it must be possible to view the contents of one's shopping cart, perhaps via some hyperlink. - iv.
-While viewing one's shopping cart, it must be possible to return to Scamazon.com's aisle(s), perhaps via some hyperlink. - When viewing one's shopping cart, it must be possible to check out.
-That is, it must be v. possible to submit the requisite contents of that shopping cart in the form of a PO element (i.e., a String of XML whose root element is PO) to the warehouse's Purchasing service.
-That String must be submitted to the web service by way of the Proxy class's processPO(\cdot , \cdot , \cdot) proxy method.29 Upon receipt of an acknowledgement from the web service in the form of a PO-ACK element (i.e., a String of XML whose root element is PO-ACK), the Cart servlet should display a confirmation of the user's order (again displaying each purchased item's category, name, description, descriptor, and price).
+While viewing one's shopping cart, it must be possible to return to Scamazon.com's aisle(s), perhaps via some hyperlink. - v.
+When viewing one's shopping cart, it must be possible to check out.
+That is, it must be possible to submit the requisite contents of that shopping cart in the form of a PO element (i.e., a String of XML whose root element is PO) to the warehouse's Purchasing service.
+That String must be submitted to the web service by way of the Proxy class's processPO(·,·,·) proxy method.23 Upon receipt of an acknowledgement from the web service in the form of a PO-ACK element (i.e., a String of XML whose root element is PO-ACK), the Cart servlet should display a confirmation of the user's order (again displaying each purchased item's category, name, description, descriptor, and price).
 However, the Cart servlet should take care to inform the user of how many of each item will actually be shipped (i.e., whether some item was backordered as a result of insufficient availability at the warehouse).
-This confirmation should be in the form of a webpage, generated dynamically by confirm.xsl (in project4-6.0/webapps/scamazon/xsl); as before, the Cart servlet must apply this stylesheet to a String of XML, structured however you see fit.
-So that we know the structure of your String of XML, create DTD project4-6.0/webapps/scamazon/dtd/confirm.dtd project4-6.0/webapps/scamazon/xsd/confirm.xsd an XML schema.
-(You needn't create both.)
-Also, so that we know the structure of your PO element, create in
+This confirmation should be in the form of a webpage, generated dynamically by confirm.xsl (in project4-7.0/webapps/scamazon/xsl); as before, the Cart